Gabutis/Gabutis/README.md

 # Hi there, I'm Gabrielius! 👋

-I'm a soldier by profession, and I enjoy coding and exploring different technologies in my free time.
+I'm a soldier by profession and enjoy coding in my free time.
 I'm located in Lithuania.
 Here's a bit about me:

 ## About Me

-- 🔭 I'm currently working on finishing the course "Python for Beginners," where I'm honing my Python programming skills.
+- 🔭 I recently finished a Python for Beginners course with a perfect grade, honing my Python programming skills.
-- 🌱 I'm actively learning and diving into the realm of machine learning, exploring different algorithms and techniques.
+- 🌱 Currently, I'm learning Godot, a game development engine, and focusing on creating a simple resource management game.
-- 👯 I'm open to collaborating on beginner-friendly machine learning projects or contributing to existing ML projects.
+- 👯 I'm open to collaborating on beginner-friendly game development projects or contributing to existing game projects.
-- 🤔 If you need help or guidance with machine learning concepts or starting your ML journey, feel free to reach out.
-- 💬 Ask me about Python programming, beginner-friendly ML projects, or anything related to gaming.
+- 💬 Ask me about Python programming, Godot game development, or anything related to gaming.
 - 😄 Pronouns: He/Him

-## Fun Fact
+## Fun Facts

-- ⚡ I'm raising a hedgehog named Sonik.
-He's my little companion and brings joy to my coding sessions.
+- ⚡ I'm raising a hedgehog named Sonik, who brings joy to my coding sessions.
+- 🍳 I also enjoy cooking on my Kamado BONO grill.

 ## Contact Me